QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/activity/index.md

 #### Branching

-Both syntaxes are used to use represent a branching.
+Both syntaxes are used to represent a branching.
 You can have as many branches and conditions as you want.

 ![UML If Syntax 1](_uml/if.svg)
 ![UML If Syntax 2](_uml/if_001.svg)

-The most fitting condition if the one that will be used.
+The most fitting condition is the one that will be used.
 You may add a note to ensure there is no doubt about it.
 A better approach is to only use `True` and `False` and chain them.

 <br>

 #### Synchronization bar

 The synchronization bar is used when we want to do parallelism.
-The first indicates that the states below are executed in parallel (`fork`) and the second one indicate that we wait for all forks to terminate (`join`).
+The first indicates that the states below are executed in parallel (`fork`) and the second one indicates that we wait for all forks to terminate (`join`).

 ![Fork](_uml/fork.svg)
 </div></div>